What Are Insider Threats and How to Combat Them?

 Nowadays, it is becoming increasingly common that employees take their work computers or portable devices out of the office.
 This can happen for several reasons, including remote work, attending an industry event, or visiting a client.
 By leaving the security of company networks, work devices become more vulnerable to physical theft and outside tampering.

-How to protect against an insider attack: security practices
+How to protect against an insider attack: best practices

 Organizations should start developing guidelines and implementing comprehensive insider threat programs to reduce risks while ensuring that they have the right balance between people, processes, and technology.
 Being proactive may allow organizations to catch malicious insiders and avoid data breaches caused by employee negligence, thus protecting their assets and reputation.